ArtalkJS/Artalk/docs/docs/en/guide/frontend/auth.md

 Artalk.init({ el: '#Comments', server: 'https://comments.example.com', site: 'Blog' })
 ```

-The endpoint returns `404` when SSO is not enabled, `401` when the IdP rejects the token, and `400` when the token carries no email claim.
+The endpoint returns `404` when SSO is not enabled, `401` when the IdP rejects the token or the email is unverified, and `400` when the token carries no email claim.
+Artalk does not provide a switch to bypass email verification.

 ::: tip

 Validation relies entirely on the issuer's `/userinfo` rejecting invalid or revoked tokens, and the user is matched by the `email` claim.
-Only enable this for an issuer you trust, and make sure that issuer returns verified emails.
+Only enable this for an issuer you trust.
+Because an unverified email could impersonate an existing user or administrator, Artalk requires `email_verified: true`.

 :::